f5devcentral/bigip_automation_examples/bigip/workflow-guides/application-delivery-security/workload/README.rst

 `Steps to Deploy BIG-IP on Nutanix Vmware <https://github.com/f5devcentral/bigip_automation_examples/blob/main/bigip/workflow-guides/application-delivery-security/workload/BIG-IP-Deployment-Nutanix.rst>`__

 **OCP (OpenShift Container Platform):**
-A 3-node OpenShift Container Platform (OCP) cluster is deployed on a VMware-based infrastructure, providing a robust foundation for containerized workloads.

-Steps to Install OCP Infra setup on VMware <Need to be added AC:Chaithanya>

-Within the OCP virtualization environment, a virtual machine (VM) is provisioned using a QCOW2 image, enabling flexible and efficient resource utilization.
+A 3-node OpenShift Container Platform (OCP) cluster is deployed on a VMware-based infrastructure, providing a robust foundation for containerized workloads.Within the OCP virtualization environment, a virtual machine (VM) is provisioned using a QCOW2 image, enabling flexible and efficient resource utilization.
 In parallel, application workloads are hosted on a separate Ubuntu-based VM, where they are deployed using Docker.
 These workloads are integrated with an F5 BIG-IP virtual server, which acts as a centralized and secure entry point for external traffic.

-Steps to Deploy BIG-IP on OCP <Need to be added AC:Chaithanya>
+Steps to Install OCP Infra setup and Deploy BIG-IP <Coming soon>

 **GCP (Google Cloud Platform):**
 For this demonstration, Google Cloud Platform (GCP) is selected to deploy the BIG-IP Virtual Edition with Web Application Firewall (WAF) functionality.
 A virtual machine hosting application workload is provisioned and integrated with a virtual server configured on the BIG-IP instance.
 This setup ensures secure access by routing traffic through the virtual server, thereby preventing direct exposure of the applications to external networks.